 For proper ventilation, a supply of fresh air is necessary.
-This supply may be expressed in terms of cubic metres per minute per person, or in terms of cubic metres per minute per square metre of floor space.

-Recommended values vary between 0.1 and 1.4 m/minute/person or between 0.1 and 0.2 m/minute/m.
+This supply may be expressed in terms of cubic metres per minute per person, or in terms of m3 per minute per m2 of floor area.9 Recommended values vary between 0.1 and 1.4 m3/minute/person or between 0.1 and 0.2 m3/minute/ m2.
 A practical way of calculating ventilation in places of detention is to determine the ratio of the size of windows or other openings to the area of the floor.

-To renew the air in a satisfactory manner, the following requirement must be fulfilled:

-→ the size of the openings must be no less than one-tenth of the floor area.
+- To renew the air in a satisfactory manner, the following requirements must be fulfilled: - the size of the openings must be no less than one tenth of the floor area; - and available air space must be no less than 3.5 m3 per person.

-Compliance with this requirement is especially important if the detainees are not able to spend long periods in the open air every day, as it also ensures that the cells or dormitories enjoy a minimum amount of daylight.
+Compliance with the first of these requirements is especially important if the detainees are not able to spend long periods in the open air every day, for it also ensures that the cells or dormitories enjoy a minimum amount of daylight.

-For example, a cell measuring 20 m should have openings totalling 2 m.
+For example, a cell measuring 20 m2 should have openings totalling 2 m2.